wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-swr.md

 description:
 ---

+[The Next.js + SWR example](https://github.com/wundergraph/wundergraph/tree/main/examples/nextjs-swr) demonstrates the power of
+code generation,
-[The NextJS + SWR example](https://github.com/wundergraph/wundergraph/tree/main/examples/nextjs-swr) demonstrates the power of code generation, when it comes to integrating WunderGraph with frontend frameworks like Next.js.
+when it comes to integrating WunderGraph with frontend frameworks like Next.js.